Back to Home Page or Contents Page or Writings or Index

 the "big novel" never materialized.
 I lost the waiter job.
 I lost

 the woman I loved.
 I was destitute.
-I still saw no evidence I had any talent
+I still saw no evidence I had any

 for writing.
 Once again, I had rushed headlong forward and gotten myself